szarroug3/dota-data/docs/qa-reports/comprehensive-project-review.md

 ## Executive Summary

-The Dota 2 data dashboard application has achieved **perfect quality standards** across the entire codebase.
+The Dota Scout Assistant application has achieved **perfect quality standards** across the entire codebase.
 All phases of the implementation plan have been completed successfully, with comprehensive testing, zero linting warnings, and full functionality.
 The application is production-ready with excellent architecture and maintainability.

 ## ✅ **COMPLETED WORK**